 “A friend of mine suggested I watch The True Cost and invited me on an Operation Groundswell trip,” Ellen says.

 “This trip to Bangladesh really changed my view on fashion.
 We spoke directly with garment workers in a union, went to a fair trade village, visited a mega factory and experienced natural dyeing processes.

 “I knew that when I returned I had to do things differently.
 I had to start asking questions and educating myself on sustainable fashion.”

-Chandler’s sewing journey started with her family.
+Ellen’s sewing journey started with her family.
 She made some linen button-up shirts for her brother-in-law and with leftover fabric made matching ones for her nephew Jude.

 After receiving lots of compliments she decided to look into the market and found a gap for simple, natural fibre matching clothes.

 “I had always planned on starting a label so I decided to launch Aunty Ellen, incorporating my two loves: bubba Jude and sustainability in fashion,” Ellen says.